inkognitro/oas-tszod-gen/README.md

 and [openapi-zod-client](https://github.com/astahmer/openapi-zod-client) first.
 This code generator serves as a standalone alternative to the two libraries.
 I coded my own solution because I wanted to:
-- have the opt-in possibility to generate things also only in TypeScript without [Zod](https://zod.dev).
+- have generated [Zod](https://zod.dev) schemas only as an opt-in possibility.
-- have the possibility to set request cookies explicitly (and also read response cookies)
+- have the possibility to go with [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API, [Axios](https://axios-http.com/docs/intro) or another implementation under the hood.
-- to read cookies in a unified way, no matter what underlying implementation (e.g. Axios, FetchApi)
+- have cookies typed in a unified way for requests and responses no matter what underlying implementation (Axios, FetchApi)
 - have separated functions and type definitions for each API endpoint in a single file, located in context folders
 - be able to easily test these endpoint caller functions with exchangeable `RequestHandler` implementations